What inspired you to join IT Services/Oxford University?

 What do you enjoy about working here?

-What advice would you give someone thinking about applying to work at the University/IT Services?
+What advice would you give someone thinking about applying to work at IT Services or the University?